busterjs/buster-docs/starting-testrun-manually.rst

-You're of course free to call ``buster.run()`` anywhere you want, the only important thing is that it gets called when you load your tests, and when it gets called your application is ready to ge ttested.
+You're of course free to call ``buster.run()`` anywhere you want, the only important thing is that it gets called when you load your tests, and when it gets called your application is ready to get tested.